The Bible and Borrowing Money

 The Old Testament teaches that God’s children should have compassion on the poor who need to borrow (Deuteronomy 15:7-8).
-But lenders were not allowed to charge interest on the needy in Israel (Deuteronomy 15:1).
+Lenders were not allowed to charge interest on the needy in Israel (Deuteronomy 15:1).

-In the New Testament, Jesus tells us not to “turn away from the one who wants to borrow from you” (Matthew 5:42) and to “lend to them without expecting to get anything back” (Luke 6:35).
+In the New Testament, Jesus tells us not to “turn away from the one who wants to borrow” (Matthew 5:42) and to “lend to them without expecting to get anything back” (Luke 6:35).
 He also commends the creditor who offers forgiveness for the poor (Matthew 18:23-35).

 The apostle James taught that the believers should help the needy saying, “If a brother or sister be naked, and destitute of daily food, and one of you say unto them, depart in peace, be ye warmed and filled; notwithstanding ye give them not those things which are needful to the body; what doth it profit?”
 (James 2: 15-16).

-As for the investments, some wonder it is wrong to charge interest but the Bible teaches that it is not wrong to loan money with a fair amount of interest.
+As for the investments, some wonder: is it wrong to charge interest?
+The Bible teaches that it is not wrong to loan money with a fair amount of interest.
 Jesus, in the Parable of Talents, said, “you ought to have invested my money with the bankers, and at my coming I should have received what was my own with interest” (Matthew 25:27).

 In His service,